MobleyLab/blues-water-hopping-paper/SI/water-hopping-supplementary-documents/SI-tables/README.md

 - `HSP90-acceptance-per-replicate-simulation.tgn`: Acceptance ratios of all attempted moves for each replicate simulation of the HSP90 protein-ligand system.

-- `mup1-ncmc-variation-trials.csv`: Data for `mup-acceptance-ratio-plot.pdf` in the paper (which shows the rate of water transfer from bulk to the internal hydration site in MUP-1 versus increase in NCMC steps).
+- `mup1-ncmc-variation-trials.csv`: Data for this [plot](/Figures/mup-acceptance-ratio-plot.pdf) in the paper (which shows the rate of water transfer from bulk to the internal hydration site in MUP-1 versus increase in NCMC steps).
 The `.csv` file here contains the accepted BLUES iterations across 10-12 replicate simulations, for various NCMC values.